nextauthjs/next-auth/CONTRIBUTING.md

 If you are working on `next-auth/src/client/index.js` hot reloading will work as normal in your Next.js app.

 However  if you are working on anything else (e.g. `next-auth/src/server/*` etc) then you will need to *stop and start* your app for changes to apply as **Next.js will not hot reload those changes**.

-## Testing builds

-You may also want to clone the repo in GitHub as a way to test a change on a live site (e.g. on now.sh).

-You can do this using npm's ability to install a package from a GitHub repo or branch:

-    npm install your-github-username/next-auth#master